Skip to main content

 • Snapshot Class Mapping: facilitates mapping of your storage provisioner with volume snapshot class

-• Volume snapshot class: lists all the volume snapshot class (vsc) resources along with default vsc
+• Volume snapshot class: lists all the volume snapshot class (vsc) resources along with the default vsc

 • Offload CSI snapshots to backup location: offloads the CSI snapshot to the specified backup location